 About the Office

-The Office of Clinical and Preclinical Development Partnerships’ mission is to assist the Center for Cancer Research’s (CCR) Directors, scientific investigators and senior staff with the building of critical partnerships and collaborations that facilitate reaching goals in the areas of cancer and AIDS research.
+The Office of Policy and Partnerships’ mission is to assist the Center for Cancer Research’s (CCR) Directors, scientific investigators and senior staff with the building of critical partnerships and collaborations that facilitate reaching goals in the areas of cancer and AIDS research.
 The Office serves as the CCR, Office of the Director’s liaison with the NCI Technology Transfer Center, NIH Office of Technology Transfer, NCI Ethics Office and HHS Office of General Counsel for the Center’s Directors, senior staff, and other members of the CCR scientific and administrative community with a focus on issues relating to collaborative agreements/ partnerships, ethics, and administrative policy.
 The Office aims to support and facilitate basic, translational, and clinical collaborations that best ensure that CCR efficiently develops new medical technologies and research objectives while maintaining compliance with applicable policy and regulations.

 Areas of Focus:

 Liaison*The Office of Policy and Partnerships serves as an Office of the Director (OD) liaison with the Office of General Counsel, Office of Technology Transfer, NCI Technology Transfer Center (TTC), NCI Ethics Office for the Center's Directors, senior staff and others members of the CCR scientific and administrative community on issues relating to collaborative agreements, ethics, and administrative policy.

 - The Office works with TTC in the promotion of technology transfer training outreach within the CCR.
 The Office works closely with the NCI Ethics Office to ensure that CCR staff are in compliance with current ethics training, regulatory, and policy requirements.

 - The Office facilitates the communication, flow of information, and tracking and approval of required documents between the CCR OD and the TTC and NCI Ethics.